v13b9/streeteasy-monitor/README.md

 Create cron job

-<i>Note: if using a virtual environment, it must be activated for the script to select the correct Python path.</i>
+*Note: if using a virtual environment, it must be activated for the script to select the correct Python path.*
 ```bash
 (.venv) $ ./create_cron.sh
 ```